bheal521/blog/content/2014-04-03-preliminary-pitchfork-review-findings.md

 that someone who listens to only the Top 40 would understand.
 I absolutely fall under this category; I can sometimes even convince myself that my general preferences aren't curated for me by
 [Pitchfork](http://pitchfork.com).
 But in reality, the reviews, ratings and general opinion of this site have had a huge influence on my musical preferences and, in using the site as my musical gospel, I ensure that my "unique" taste in music is shared by the masses (just slightly smaller masses than those that listen only to radio hits).
-So, with all of my angsty appreciation of this site in mind, I thought it would be interesting to take a closer look at the reviews and reviewers that have helped shape my *melodic proclivities*
+So, with all of my angsty appreciation of this site in mind, I thought it would be interesting to take a closer look at the reviews and reviewers that have helped shape my *melodic proclivities*.

 ## Web Scraping ##
 Using Python and a package called [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), I created a program that scraped the most recent 10,000 reviews published on Pitchfork.